Top 10 One Team NBA Players In the League History

 Tim Duncan is the best player The Spurs ever had

-Tim Duncan was such a quiet man, with a facial expression indicating that he is either confused or scared all the time.
+Tim Duncan was such a quiet man, with a facial expression indicating he was either confused or scared.
 However, on the court, he was unstoppable from day one.
 The San Antonio Spurs were lucky to win the lottery and choose Duncan as the number one pick, as they did with David Robinson a decade prior.

 4. Bill Russell